FunkinCrew/awesome-funkin-resources/README.md

   - [How to MAKE CHROMATICS (Friday Night Funkin) - bbpanzu](https://www.youtube.com/watch?v=a7SGu1fNthc)
   - [EASY FNF chromatic guide!
 (Friday Night Funkin') - StickyBM](https://youtu.be/PlSh_LJwQD0)
   - [How to make FNF Chromatics in Ableton - LongestSoloEver](https://www.youtube.com/watch?v=QCA6-N-pW_0)
+  - [Chromatic scale tutorial gone wrong | How I make my chromatic scales - Milk](https://www.youtube.com/watch?v=VmkFOPAcKbg) (basically how to make chromatics in GarageBand)

 ## Programming
 ### Engines
 - [Base Friday Night Funkin' aka.
 Vanilla](https://github.com/FunkinCrew/funkin) - The original open source game by The Funkin' Crew.
+- [Kade Engine](https://gamebanana.com/mods/44291) - The first(?) custom engine, originally used in the [Vs. Whitty FULL WEEK](https://gamebanana.com/mods/44214) to "fix" the input system.
+(Engine has since then become kind of outdated, just use Psyche engine please I'm begging you).
+[GitHub Source.](https://github.com/KadeDev/Kade-Engine)
 - [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - A fork of base game which includes new quality-of-life changes, performance improvements, and Lua-based mod tools.
 Popular and well-documented.
 Famous mods built with it include Hazy River and Whitty: Definitive Edition.
 - [Funkin' Forever Engine](https://github.com/BeastlyGabi/Funkin-Forever-Engine) - An archive of a rewrite of the game, originally written by Yoshubs.
 Includes performance reworks, HScript support, and more.
 Famous mods built with it include Hypno's Lullaby v2 and Mario Bros Funk Mix.
 - [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine) - A fork of base game which provides full HScript (Haxe Script) modding support without modifying the base source code, along with new editor interfaces and other improvments.
-- [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine.
+- [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine, and also works on a modded Nintendo Switch!
 - [Funkin' Android](https://github.com/luckydog7/Funkin-android) - A fork of the game with controls and optimizations allowing it to be played on Android devices.
 - [PSXFunkin](https://github.com/cuckydev/PSXFunkin) - A Playstation 1 de-make in C/C++
 - [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that provides the support for creating localizations into different languages and HScript modding support with Polymod HScript classes and small script files.
 Also engine has integration with GameJolt with achievements.
+- [FNF Pocket Engine](https://gamebanana.com/mods/406483) - An engine optimized for and Android phone, ironically based on the "FNF MOBILE" rip-offs in the Play Store

 ### Haxe/HaxeFlixel Resources